TheComputerM/svelte-materialify/packages/docs/src/routes/actions/jump.md

 # Jump

-This action allows you to smooth scroll to a any position using [jump.js](http://callmecavs.com/jump.js/).
+This action allows you to smooth scroll to any position using [jump.js](http://callmecavs.com/jump.js/).

 ## Usage